henryEcode/JavaScript-Building-Blocks/read.md

 ARRAYS IN JAVASCRIPT
-array is a collection of differnt values for a variables. we use the literal type Square Bracket [] to declare an array
+array is a collection of differnt values for a variables, objects, or even arrays. we use the literal type Square Bracket [] to declare an array.